Why the London System Works

 Mistake 1 — Premature d4 in the Symmetrical

-Pushing d4 before controlling the e4 square lets Black counterpunch with ...e4, chasing your knight and winning the center.
+Pushing d4 before controlling e4 lets Black counterpunch with ...e4, chasing your knight and seizing the center.

 The knight on f3 has nowhere good to go.
-Black gains space in the center and the initiative shifts.
+Black gains space in the center and White's initiative evaporates.

 Finish the fianchetto first. d4 can wait until your pieces are coordinated and e4 isn't a threat.